Slips, Trips & Falls in the Workplace: Prevention, WHS Responsibilities and First Aid

 Address hazards reported by staff promptly.

-Discuss slips, trips and falls during induction and training refreshers.
+Discuss slips, trips, and falls during induction and training refreshers.

-🩹 First Aid for Slips, Trips and Falls
+🩹 First Aid for Slips, Trips, and Falls

-If a worker falls or is injured:
+If a worker falls or is injured, follow these steps:

 1️⃣ Check for danger — ensure the area is safe before assisting.